astro-informatics/s2fft/README.md

 ## Sampling :earth_africa:

-The structure of the algorithms implemented in `S2FFT` can support any isolattitude sampling scheme.
+The structure of the algorithms implemented in `S2FFT` can support any isolatitude sampling scheme.
 A number of sampling schemes are currently supported.

 The equiangular sampling schemes of [McEwen & Wiaux